algobulls/algobulls_help_site/docs/member/faq.md

 Yes, Live Trading services on AlgoBulls are chargeable.
 To ensure you don’t incur additional charges, you can subscribe to one of our [AlgoBulls packages](https://app.algobulls.com/wallet?defaultCategory=smartPlans).

 Other services that you can use without any additional charges:
-* Adding a strategy from the Choose Strategy Marketplace
+* Adding a strategy from the Odyssey

-* Viewing backtesting reports for a strategy from the Choose Strategy Marketplace
+* Viewing backtesting reports for a strategy from the Odyssey

 * Tweaking (Change parameters of) a strategy